Berghopper/cursed_controls/README.md

 # cursed_controls
 Controller to virtual controller mapping.

-For now;
+Essentially turning any OTG capable SBC into a wireless controller receiver/input converter.

+E.g.:
-wii remote -> virtual xbox controller
+- wii remote + nunchuck & PS5 controlelr -> virtual xbox controller

-# pi0 - wii remote
+Note: This project is still in early development and probably pretty broken for now.

+## Raspberry pi setup

-For setup, take a look at the `init-raspbian.sh`, `setup-raspbian.sh` and `run-raspbian.sh` scripts.
+Take a look at the install guide: [SetupRaspbian.md](SetupRaspbian.md).
-These should work out of the box for the pi0.

-## But why?
+## Why:

 An Xbox controller is really well supported on many devices, usually drivers pre-exist for it.
 Connecting a Wii remote to a device is a bit more tricky, to say the least.

-## I still don't get why

-I don't either, but I'm doing it anyway.
+## Capabilities

+Input controllers:

+- Wii mote + nunchuck
+- Any controller supported by [GilRs](https://docs.rs/gilrs/latest/gilrs/)

+### TBA:

+- Debugging of GilRs/refactoring
+- Adding a proper mapping format w/ json
+- Basic CLI for building a mapping
+- Webinterface for setup?
+- Axis to button mapping?
+- Rumble support
+- Other 'fancy' settings (leds etc.)